-Donations of travel sized toiletry items and gallon sized zip-lock bags are also being accepted from November 9th – November 19th to make and distribute care packages in downtown Atlanta to men and women who need them on Saturday November 21st.
-If you are interested in helping to distribute the care packages, please contact Shannon Epps at email@example.com.
-Carpool drivers are needed.
-Items Needed: toothbrushes, toothpaste, deodorant, mouthwash, lotion, hand sanitizer, wet wipes, feminine hygiene products and gallon sized zip-lock bags.
+Donations of travel sized toiletry items and gallon sized zip-lock bags were accepted to make and distribute care packages in downtown Atlanta to men and women who need them.
+Items Needed Included: toothbrushes, toothpaste, deodorant, mouthwash, lotion, hand sanitizer, wet wipes, feminine hygiene products, and gallon sized zip-lock bags.

 (Hot Topics + Hot Chocolate = Hot Chopics)

-Join us on Wednesday, November 18th from 5:30pm-7:00pm in the SAC Laker Lounge for a cup of hot chocolate while a panel of guest will speak and answer questions about the causes, challenges and stereotypes that are associated with hunger and homelessness.
+Held in the SAC Laker Lounge guests were treated to a cup of hot chocolate while a panel of guest spoke about and answered questions about the causes, challenges, and stereotypes that are associated with hunger and homelessness.

 THE NEW BLACK

-Join Diversity Educational Experiences for Peers (DEEP) on Wednesday November 18th at 7:00pm in SAC Ballroom AB as we screen the film "The New Black".
+Diversity Educational Experiences for Peers (DEEP) screened the film "The New Black".
 This film explores the oppression within the Black and the LGBT community and their failure to co-exist within a prominent pillar of their communities , The Church.
-Come see how this relevant issue has greatly affected a percentage of homeless teens and young people in the Atlanta Area.
+Attendees were asked to see how this relevant issue had affected a percentage of homeless teens and young people in the Atlanta Area.

 THROW AWAY THURSDAY

-Have lunch at the Lakeside Café’ on Thursday, November 19 from 11:00am to 2:00pm and participate in an interactive display that brings attention to how much food we waste as a community.
+Students having lunch in the Lakeside Café’ on Thursday of Hunger & Homelessness Awareness Week participated in an interactive display that brought attention to how much food we waste as a community.

 HUNGER BANQUET & SLEEP OUT FOR THE HOMELESS

-On Friday, November 20th at 6:00 pm the AmeriCorps National Service Team will host the Hunger Banquet.
+On Friday of Hunger & Homelessness Awareness Week the AmeriCorps National Service Team hosted the Hunger Banquet.
 The Hunger Banquet is an interactive session that dramatically illustrates how unequally the world’s food resources are divided.
-Afterwards, stay for the Annual Sleep-Out for the Homeless on the SAC Green.
-Participants are asked to sacrifice a few hours of comfort to bring awareness to challenges faced by the homeless population.
+Afterwards, attendees were encouraged to stay for the Annual Sleep-Out for the Homeless on the SAC Green.
+Participants were asked to sacrifice a few hours of comfort to bring awareness to challenges faced by the homeless population.

 THE STREET TEAM

-All CSU students are invited to join us on the morning of Saturday, November 19 as we go into the streets of Atlanta on Saturday and distribute toiletry care packets to men and women who need them.
-Carpool drivers needed.
+All CSU students were invited to meet on Saturday morning of Hunger & Homelessness Awareness Week to go into the streets of Atlanta on Saturday and distribute toiletry care packets to men and women who need them.